 The Project

-‘Negotiating Queer Identities Following Forced Migration’ (NQIfFM) is a project that explores the experiences of people who have left Iran to escape persecution or discrimination on grounds of their sexual orientation or gender identity (SOGI).
+‘Negotiating Queer Identities Following Forced Migration’ (NQIfFM) is a project that explores the experiences of people who have left Iran to escape persecution or discrimination on grounds of their sexual orientation, gender identity and expression, or sex characteristics (SOGIESC).

-In particular, NQIfFM investigates the processes of identity transition of Iranian diasporic queers seeking international protection in countries generally seen as being of transition, destination or resettlement.
+In particular, NQIfFM investigates the processes of identity transition of queer Iranians in exile in countries generally seen as being of transition, destination or resettlement.
 This work helps develop concepts of postcolonial sexual identity, augment life histories of exile, explore trauma-based cultural politics, consider more carefully creative methods, and make a nuanced contribution to emerging queer studies of migration, transnationalism and exile.

 Globally, LGBTQ+ rights are under increasing threat as nations criminally punish forms of consensual adult same-sex relations.
 Iran is one of the nations where ‘sodomy’ is punishable by death even though the Qur’an is silent on the exact punishment.
 Most Muslim theologians from the medieval period to recent times have denounced same-sex sexual practices.

-More importantly, the legalism of Western-centric perspectives on Muslim queers fails to register creative ways in which Muslim queers articulate, negotiate and practice their sexual identities.
+More importantly, the legalism of Western-centric perspectives on queer Muslims fails to register creative ways in which queer Muslims articulate, negotiate and practice their sexual identities.
 NQIfFM addresses this gap.

 NQIfFM thus explores how rigid Western categories of LGBTQ+ (lesbian, gay, bisexual, trans, queer and others) are imposed by immigration structures (immigration offices, UNHCR, UK Home Office, NGOs) on those seeking asylum, to show how migrant subjects may be misrecognised, retraumatised, or silenced by the constraints of such classification.

-We explore the lived experiences of Iranian Queers in Exile (IQIEs):
+We explore the lived experiences of queer Iranians in exile:

-- How migration affects IQIEs’ negotiation of sexual and gender identity from Iran to ‘the West’;
+- How migration affects the negotiation of sexual and gender identity from Iran to ‘the West’;

 - How culturally specific categories such as ‘LGBTQ+’ are negotiated;

-- How poetic forms might help articulate the ‘hidden experiences’ of IQIEs.
+- How poetic forms might help articulate ‘hidden experiences’.

-Turkey is generally the first destination and popularly seen mainly as a transitional country where asylum claims are lodged with UNHCR officers, even if, in recent years, Turkey has also increasingly become a country of settlement for IQIEs.
+Turkey is generally the first destination and popularly seen mainly as a transitional country where asylum claims are lodged with UNHCR officers, even if, in recent years, Turkey has also increasingly become a country of settlement for queer Iranians in exile.

 Canada is a primary destination for Iranian queer refugees due to its perceived hospitality/liberalism.